Joint Venture Handbook

 Joint Venture is a foresight process in which two or more parties come together in order to expand their business wings and profit and in order to minimize the risk involved in performing business activities.
-Joint Venture is not only a sharing idea of cost involved in a business but sharp investors use this as a doubling tool of expertise and profit because they choose their co-venture partner in such a way that he will not only add money in his business but also use his expertise and knowledge to take this venture forward.
+Joint Venture is not only an idea of sharing cost involved in a business but sharp investors use this as a doubling tool of expertise and profit because they choose their co-venture partner in such a way that he will not only add money in his business but also use his expertise and knowledge to take this venture forward.

 Steps for Joint Venture

-1) First identify the objective of Joint Venture.
+First identify the objective of Joint Venture.

-2) Write down the outcome of Joint Venture.
+Write down the outcome of Joint Venture.

-3) Analyze the target segment where you want to reach.
+Analyze the target segment where you want to reach.

-5) Than DO SWOT analysis of those prospects and firm.
+Then Do SWOT analysis of those prospects and firm.

-6) Determine the type of your joint venture.
+Determine the type of your joint venture.

-7) Design your expansion plan and budget.
+Design your expansion plan and budget.

-8) Then finally move ahead for final negotiation or discussion.
+Then finally move ahead for final negotiation or discussion.

 Benefits of Joint Venture